Natural Bridges and Hovenweep National MoNUMENTs, UTAH

 images © Gabriel Biderman and Matt Hill

-This is a 4-night, 5-day workshop.
-Your adventure begins at 10 a.m. on June 21 and ends with our group slideshow at 6 p.m. on June 25.
+This was a 4-night, 5-day workshop.
+The adventure began at 10 a.m. on June 21 and ended with our group slideshow at 6 p.m. on June 25.

 *Limited to 12 students*

 Workshop leaders: Gabriel Biderman & Matt Hill (learn more about your teachers)

 This workshop is sold out.
 If you would like to be placed on a wait-list, please call RMSP at 800-394-7677.

 The primary focus will be around Utah’s first national monument, which features the three natural bridges that make up the park: Kachina, Owachomo and Sipapu.

 Sipapu is the second largest natural bridge in the United States.
 “In Hopi mythology a sipapu is a gateway through which souls may pass to the spiritual world.”
 Brave the 1.2-mile steep descent via wooden ladders and switchbacks to witness and capture this spectacular site.

 Kachina is the youngest of the bridges and is often hidden to most views from the overlook.

 Owachomo is probably the most popular of the three—it is accessed via a quarter-mile trail, and features a delicate arch that faces south and is perfect for framing in front of the Milky Way.